Adobe Stock / Brent Hofacker

-What is, how to use it, and an easy recipe for when you’re feeling curious.
+Never heard of Korean squash?
+Learn more about what it is and how to use it, then try an easy recipe for when you’re feeling curious.

 Description: Egg-shaped with a deep-green skin, the softball-sized Korean squash (aka ball squash) looks like a watermelon and a summer squash met up at a dive bar, had one too many tequila shots, and nine months later…